 Double taxation is what it sounds like — being taxed twice on the same source of income.

 C corps must pay business taxes, though.
-C corps pay corporate income tax on its profits, and then they pay their shareholders dividends from the after-tax income.
+C corps pays corporate income tax on its profits, and then it pays its shareholders dividends from the after-tax income.
 Shareholders then pay personal income taxes on those dividends.

 If a shareholder or owner takes a salary or wages from a C corp’s corporate earnings, they must also pay personal income taxes on those earnings.
 So if you own the C corp, your earnings will be taxed twice—first on the corporate earnings, then on the dividends or wages you earn from the business.

 Let’s imagine that your C corp company will make $100,000 in profit this year.
 The corporate tax rate for 2021 is 21%, according to the Tax Foundation, so your business will have to pay $21,000 in corporate taxes to the IRS.
 You and your shareholders will receive dividends from the rest of the $79,000, but you’ll each have to pay personal income taxes on those dividends.
 And because you’re the owner, you’ll pay personal income taxes on the salary you draw.